 Georgia Tech will comply with all federal, state, and local laws and policies, including the policies of the Board of Regents of the University System of Georgia, on the abuse of alcohol and other drugs by its students.
 The legal drinking age in the State of Georgia is 21.

 Each member of the Georgia Tech community should be involved in the implementation of, and compliance with this policy.
-Unless otherwise stated by law, each individual retains responsibility for his or her actions at all times regardless of his or her mental state, even if altered by alcohol or other drugs.
+Unless otherwise stated by law, each individual retains responsibility for their actions at all times regardless of their mental state, even if altered by alcohol or other drugs.

 Campus organizations may develop and enforce additional group/individual standards which are more restrictive than those established in this policy.